 Good Friday and Easter are significant festivals for Christians.
 As the Holy Bible says, Jesus Christ was born, died on a cross, and was raised from the dead for eternal life are three core events for Christian believers.
 The first is celebrated as Christmas day, the second as Good Friday, and the third event as Easter Sunday.
 Here we are going to talk about lesser-known events – Good Friday and Easter Sunday.
 It is very interesting to know about the history, facts, and reasons to celebrate.
 The beauty of this season is the family get-togethers, delicious delicacies, peaceful family prayers, exchange of gifts, and fun props like Easter eggs and bunny.
 So dig in and read more about these in our researched blog below.

 Good Friday Easter Timeline – From Ash Wednesday, Holy Week to Easter Sunday

 This Festival is not a one-day event but rather 40 days of remembrance.
 It starts from Ash Wednesday when Jesus was arrested and goes on till Easter Sunday when he was alive again.
 Here is the timeline and sequence of events.

 Know All About Good Friday: What, When, How & Why?

 What is Good Friday?

-Why Jews have to carry out such activity to kill this Man called Jesus Christ?
-What Jews had to do with him anyways?
+Why do Jews have to carry out such activity to kill this man called Jesus Christ?
+What do Jews have to do with him anyway?
 We will try to unfold the facts.